 Leaders today face increasing demands from a variety of stakeholders, increasing global competition, and rapidly evolving technology.
 The bar is continually being raised, and the definition of success for all types of organizations (profit-seeking, non-profit, and government) is continuously changing and increasingly complex.
 It seems that about the time we figure out the best way to run the organization, the world changes.
-Our organizational models and theories are not keeping pace with all these changes, and successful modern organization architects are those who are living on the leading edge of knowledge and creativity.
+Our organizational models and theories are not keeping pace with all these changes, and the successful organization architect is the one who is living on the leading edge of knowledge and creativity.
 It is an exciting time to be an organization designer.

 Many leaders express frustration with the seemingly insatiable needs and desires of their stakeholders.
 No matter what they do, some days it seems like it is never enough.
 Many leaders find themselves with more and more to do, but with less time and resources to do it.
 The future belongs to organizations that can figure out how to create ever-improving value for all key stakeholder including the customers, workforce, investors, suppliers and partners, the community, and the natural environment.